 Key points

-Only propose research outputs that you believe are likely to be judged 3* or 4*, using REF 2021 criteria.
-There is no minimum requirement.
-It is recognised that this means some staff may have no new 3* or 4* outputs.
+Only propose research outputs that you believe are likely to be judged 4*, using REF 2021 criteria.
+There is no minimum or maximum number of outputs per person.
+It is recognised that this means some staff may have no new eligible 4* outputs.

-Propose up to a maximum of four outputs.
-You will not be required to re-request a review of outputs previously proposed for a faculty-led RRE in 2024.
+You do not need to re-request a review of outputs previously proposed for RRE in 2024 or 2025.
 These requests are held in Pure.

 Proposing outputs